SBI business activity index hits new low in April

-New Delhi, April 29 (IANS) The SBI business activity index has declined to hit a new low in April amid the second wave of Covid-19 and the fresh lockdown measures.
+New Delhi: The SBI business activity index has declined to hit a new low in April amid the second wave of Covid-19 and the fresh lockdown measures.

 An SBI Ecowrap report said that the index is 24.3 per cent down from the pre-pandemic level.